COVID-19 and business tourism in Ireland

 As countries around the world continue to grapple with COVID-19, international business tourism activity remains largely on hold.

 Our focus here in Ireland is firmly on making the future of meetings, events, conferences and incentives in this country as safe as possible; below, we'll keep you fully up-to-date with everything you need to know about reopening guidelines and progress here.

 As we continue to navigate the global health crisis, Ireland's first priority is the health and safety of its people, including those who plan to make their way here for memorable business event experiences in the years to come.

 Ireland and the Coronavirus: an update

-In September 2020, the Government launched the "Living with COVID-19 Medium-Term Plan", a five-level roadmap designed to help control the spread of COVID-19.
+In September 2020, the Government launched the "Living with COVID-19 Medium-Term Plan" (now the 'Plan for Living with COVID-19'): a five-level roadmap initially designed to help control the spread of COVID-19, it has since been updated to include longer-term management.
 Fáilte Ireland (our National Tourism Development Authority) regularly updates a series of Operational Guidelines to reflect the Government’s Public Health advice as part of the Plan; these can be viewed on the COVID-19 Business Supports Hub.